Wollivan/SquadronLeader/advanced_rules.md

 You can either:

 - Play using only the forward firing guides and ignoring the wide arc, or
-- Roll an additional attack dice when the defender is in the forward firing guide.
+- Allow pilots to reroll an attack dice when the defender is in the forward firing guide.

+# Alternative Play Mode

 ## Hex Grid Mode (for players without a 3D printer)